samuele-cozzi-io/website/content/posts/2024/2024-my-prompts/index.md

 3. What does the assistant need to know? (context)
 4. Any strict requirements? (format, length, style)
 5. Should the model show steps or only final output?

+💡 **Tip**: Save your favorite prompts in a Obsidian database, text expander, or shortcut app to streamline your workflow.

 ---